-Likewise, once the campaign is launched, you can view customer behavior trends in real time, allowing you to see the effectiveness of the campaign.
+Likewise, once the campaign is launched, you can view guest behavior trends in real-time, allowing you to see the effectiveness of the campaign.

 Passively Create Customer Profiles for Restaurant Email Marketing

-Whenever a customer logs into your guest WiFi, Bloom creates a customer profile for that customer.
+Whenever a guest logs into your guest WiFi or makes an order online, Bloom creates a customer profile for that guest.
 In addition, they are added to your customer list.

 Bloom integrates with all major Email marketing providers such as Mailchimp, Constant Contact, and Emma.

-In no time at all, you can passively build a very large list of customer profiles.
+Therefore you can passively build a very large list of customer profiles in no time at all.